-In February 2013, Scilex Pharma became a party to a product development agreement (as amended, the "Product Development Agreement") with Itochu and Oishi Koseido Co., Ltd. ("Oishi," and together with Itochu, the "Developers"), pursuant to which the Developers will manufacture and supply lidocaine tape products, including ZTlido and SP-103 (the "Products"), for Scilex Pharma.
+In February 2013, Scilex Pharma became a party to a product development agreement (as amended, the "Product Development Agreement") with Itochu and Oishi Koseido Co., Ltd. ("Oishi," and together with Itochu, the "Developers"), pursuant to which the Developers will manufacture and supply lidocaine tape products, including

+ZTlido and SP-103 (the "Products"), for Scilex Pharma.
 The Developers initially developed and have intellectual property rights relating to the Products.
 Pursuant to the Product Development Agreement, Scilex Pharma acquired an exclusive right to develop and commercialize the Products worldwide except for Japan.
 The Developers are responsible for sourcing and supplying lidocaine for development and commercialization purposes.

 Pursuant to the Product Development Agreement, Scilex Pharma is required to make aggregate royalty payments between 25% and 35% to the Developers based on net profits.
-For the six months ended June 30, 2023, Scilex Pharma made royalty payments in the amount of \$4.3 million.
-As of June 30, 2023 and December 31, 2022, Scilex Pharma had ending balances of accrued royalty payables of \$2.3 million and \$2.2 million, respectively.
+For the nine months ended September 30, 2023, Scilex Pharma made royalty payments in the amount of \$5.3 million.
+As of September 30, 2023 and December 31, 2022, Scilex Pharma had ending balances of accrued royalty payables of \$3.0 million and \$2.2 million, respectively.
+Total royalty expense recorded within cost of revenue was \$1.8 million and \$2.1 million for the three months ended September 30, 2023 and 2022, respectively, and \$6.1 million and \$2.3 million for the nine months ended September 30, 2023 and 2022, respectively.
 Net profits are defined as net sales, less cost of goods and marketing expenses.
 Net sales are defined as total gross sales of any Product, less all applicable deductions, to the extent accrued, paid or allowed in the ordinary course of business with respect to the sale of such Product, and to the extent that they are in accordance with GAAP.
 If Scilex Pharma were to sublicense the licensed technologies, the Developers will receive the same proportion of any sublicensing fees received therefrom.
 The Product Development Agreement will continue in full force and effect until October 2, 2028, the date that is ten years from the date of the first commercial sale of ZTlido.
 The Product Development Agreement will renew automatically for subsequent successive one-year renewal periods unless Scilex Pharma or the Developers terminate it upon 6-month written notice.